What Are Internal Communication Metrics?

 - Most Common Search Terms: Understand user intent by reviewing search terms most commonly entered in the app.

-To learn more about our internal communication analytics, visit our Metrics & Analytics product page.
+To learn more about the internal communication analytics we provide, visit our Metrics & Analytics product page.